-Case managers receive a minimum 380-hours of training upon hire, which includes many of the same courses required for JCOs.
-These courses include CoNEXTions© overview, cultural diversity, ethics and professional boundaries, first aid and CPR certification, gang awareness, incident report writing, interpersonal communication skills, juvenile health, PREA and preventing sexual misconduct, safety, suicide prevention, Texas juvenile justice system, understanding TJJD youth, use of force training, victim rights, youth rights, and group facilitation basics.
+All case managers receive the same classroom training as a juvenile correctional officer for a total of 147 hours, with an additional 96.5 hours of specialized training for practical instruction for the assessment and enhanced case management of youth in TJJD facilities.
+Case manager staff receives a minimum of 40 hours of training each year thereafter.
+Courses include managing youth behavior, cultural diversity, ethics and professional boundaries, first aid and CPR, gang awareness, professional communication, report writing techniques, interpersonal communication skills, de-escalation and applied behavior interventions, juvenile health, PREA and preventing sexual misconduct, safety, code blue, suicide prevention, understanding the Texas juvenile justice system, understanding TJJD youth, use of force training, victims' rights, youth rights, and group facilitation basics.
 Case managers also receive extensive specialized training regarding re-entry planning.
 Other specialized training courses for case managers include the following:

 - Motivational Interviewing.
-This course teaches techniques designed to enhance intrinsic motivation to change through exploration of ambivalence.
+This 16-hour course teaches techniques designed to enhance intrinsic motivation to change through exploration of ambivalence.
 The techniques teach participants to deal with resistance in a non-judgmental manner while influencing the client's willingness to consider change. - Positive Achievement Change Tool (PACT).
 This training includes practical instruction on the purpose and use of the PACT assessment tool.
-The PACT is part of the CoNEXTions© integrated treatment approach and is designed to improve assessment of individual risk and protective factors in order to enhance treatment interventions and, ultimately, improve youth outcomes.
-Participants learn basic guidelines and process for developing effective case plans and the process for conducting meaningful case planning sessions with the youth, how to write goals and action steps using SMART (Specific, Measurable, Achievable, Realistic and Time-framed) criteria, strategies for developing successful Community Re-Entry Plans, how to correlate the Community Re-Entry Plan with the "Making it Happen" plan, and how to incorporate skills and challenges identified within the "Making it Happen" plan within the case review process. - CoNEXTions Stages/MDT/Community Reintegration Plan.
-This course outlines the Stages of CoNEXTions including the goals and indicators for each Stage.
-The training provides a structure for how the components of CoNEXTions work together to address youths individual needs.
-Participants gain an understanding of the role of the Multi-Disciplinary Team (MDT) in assessing Stage progress and assigning privileges.
-Participants also explore how the "Making It Happen" plan evolves throughout the Stages to form an individualized plan for successful community reintegration. - Developing Effective Case Plans.
+The PACT is designed to improve assessment of individual risk and protective factors in order to enhance treatment interventions and, ultimately, improve youth outcomes.
+Participants learn basic guidelines and process for developing effective case plans and the process for conducting meaningful case planning sessions with the youth, how to write goals and action steps using SMART (Specific, Measurable, Achievable, Realistic and Time-framed) criteria, strategies for developing successful Community Re-Entry Plans, and how to incorporate skills and challenges identified within the case review process. - Developing Effective Case Plans.
 Participants learn basic guidelines and process for developing effective case plans and the process for conducting meaningful case planning sessions with the youth.
 They incorporate knowledge gained during PACT training and Motivational Interviewing to case planning.
-Participants learn and write goals and action steps using SMART (Specific, Measurable, Achievable, Realistic, and Time framed) criteria.
-Participants correlate the Community Re-entry Plan (CRP) with the "Making it Happen" plan and incorporate skills and challenges identified within the "Making it Happen" plan with the CRP. - OJT (On the Job) Training.
-The JJTA and the State Operated Programs & Facilities Division are collaborating in the development of an on-the-job training module for Case Managers, which the agency anticipates implementing in early FY 2015.
-The OJT training will require case managers to study and complete an Application Guide with guidance and oversight provided by a case manager mentor or supervisor.
-The agency is estimating that completion of the guide will require approximately 100 hours.
+Participants learn and write goals and action steps using SMART (Specific, Measurable,

+Achievable, Realistic, and Time framed) criteria.
+Participants correlate the Community Re-entry Plan (CRP) with the "Making it Happen" plan and incorporate skills and challenges identified within the "Making it Happen" plan with the CRP.